RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsubsection{Sensitivity to the Code Distance}

-Figure~\ref{fig:sensitivity_d} shows the performance of our compilation framework against the baselines as the code distance is changed.
-We fix $p = 10^{-4}$.
-The execution time improves as $d$ is increased for all benchmarks and all compilers.
-We perform $d$ rounds of syndrome measurements in every lattice surgery cycle and therefore the time taken for one measurement is $1/d$.
-The time taken for a single RUS attempt for preparation is a multiple of this fraction.
-With larger code distances, the number of RUS attempts for each lattice surgery cycle increase, improving the execution time.
-However, the execution time begins to saturate for $d \geq 9$ and is more or less the same for our dynamic compilation scheme irrespective of the code distance.
-This is because in the dynamic protocol, parallel preparation of the $\ket{m_\theta}$ state almost guarantees that the RUS protocol succeeds within the first parallel attempt.
-Eager preparation of the correction state ensures we do not stall the data qubit in the case of injection failure, leading to our dynamic scheme being largely insensitive to the code distance.
-The same is also true for the fraction of time each data qubit spends idling.
+Figure~\ref{fig:sensitivity_d} shows the performance of \acronym{} against the baselines under varying code distance.
+We fix p $= 10^{-4}$.
+The execution time improves as $d$ is increased for all benchmarks and all schedulers.
+We perform $d$ rounds of syndrome measurements in every lattice surgery cycle.
+Therefore, the time taken for one measurement is $1/d$ and the time taken for a single RUS preparation attempt is $O(\alpha/d)$, where $\alpha$ is a function of p.
+The number of RUS attempts per lattice surgery cycle increases with code distance, improving the execution time.
+Our dynamic scheme is largely insensitive to the code distance (for both execution and idling time), because in \acronym{}, successful preparation of the $\ket{m_\theta}$ state is almost guaranteed within the first parallelized attempt.
+Eager preparation of $\ket{m_{2\theta}}$ ensures we do not stall the data qubit in the case of injection failure.